 - Domestic violence of a high and aggravated nature

 - Criminal sexual conduct when victim is spouse

 - Custodial interference

-For information on victims' compensation in South Carolina, visit the State Office of Victim Assistance Victims' Compensation Fund website, or contact them by telephone at (803) 734-1900.
+For information on victims' compensation in South Carolina, visit the Department of Crime Victim Compensation website, or contact them by telephone at (803) 734-1900.